 Technologies and services that enable people and goods to move around more freely.

 Simple and elegant.
 The key things to take away are:

 - Keywords: services and goods

 - Slightly vague but still specific enough without being verbose

 Why This Definition

 The world is changing incredibly fast.
 How people get from point A to point B is changing too.

 - Urbanization: More than half the world’s population lives in towns and cities.
 By 2040, two in three people are expected to live in urban environments.

 - Sharing economy: We’re transiting from an ownership-centric society to one of a sharing economy.
-Sharing a ride, sharing a home, and sharing an office is becoming all the norm.
+Sharing a ride, sharing a home, and sharing an office are becoming all the norm.

-- On demand: Postmates delivering local restaurant food and Instacart which delivers groceries within 1 hour.
+- On-demand: Postmates delivers local restaurant food and Instacart which delivers groceries within 1 hour.